openshift/runbooks/alerts/KubePodNotReady.md

 ## Meaning

-[This alert][KubePodNotReady] is fired in case there are pods which have not been in `Ready` state for a certain period.
-This can have different reasons as described [here][PodLifecycle]: In case of the pod is `Running` but not `Ready`, the `Readiness` probe is failing.
+[This alert][KubePodNotReady] is fired when some pods have not been in the `Ready` state for a certain period.
+This can have different reasons as described [here][PodLifecycle]: When the pod is `Running` but not `Ready`, the `Readiness` probe is failing.
 An application-specific error may prevent the pod from being attached to a service.
-In case the pod remains in `Pending`, it can not be deployed to particular namespaces and nodes.
+When the pod remains in `Pending` it can not be deployed to particular namespaces and nodes.

 ## Impact